mahzadfasih/my-ai-product-strategy/01-the-bet/prototype.md

 # The Prototype Bet

 ## What I Built
-**ValT** — a one-page web app where a project manager uploads project requirements on the left and a project file on the right, presses **Execute**, and gets back the list of project areas that are not compliant with those requirements.
+**ValT** — a one-page web app where a project manager uploads project requirements and a project file, presses **Execute**, and gets back the list of project areas that are not compliant with those requirements.

 ## Tool Used